Skirmish at Bender

 The Skirmish at Bender (Kalabaliken i Bender; Benderin kalabaliikki) was devised to remove Charles XII of Sweden from the Ottoman Empire after his military defeats in Russia.
-It took place on 1 February 1713 on Ottoman territory, in what is now the town of Bender, Moldova (Separatist Region/Country of Transnistria).
+It took place on 1 February 1713 on Ottoman territory, in what is now the town of Bender, Moldova (separatist region of Transnistria).

 Etymology

-The Turkish word kalabalık means crowded, which after the incident has become a Swedish and Finnish loanword, kalabalik, with the meaning "confusion" or "great disorder".
+The Turkish word kalabalık means "crowd", which after the incident has become a Swedish and Finnish loanword, kalabalik, with the meaning "confusion" or "great disorder".

 History

 After the Battle of Poltava on 27 June 1709 and the surrender of most of the Swedish army at Perevolochna three days later, Charles XII of Sweden fled together with about 1,500 Caroleans and about the same number of Cossacks to the Ottoman Empire, where they spent about 5 years.

 Charles XII officially lived in Turkey as an honoured guest of the Sultan and is titled in the letters of Ahmed III "The most illustrious of the great princes who worship Jesus, clothed with majesty and splendour, the lord of honour and glory".
 However, hospitality became a strain on the Turkish treasury in the long run.
-The high cost of maintaining the Swedes was also something that the Grand Viziers - who were more hostile to Charles XII - did not fail to point out when they tried to persuade the Swedish king to leave.
+The high cost of maintaining the Swedes was also something that the Grand Viziers – who were more hostile to Charles XII – did not fail to point out when they tried to persuade the Swedish king to leave.
 However, the danger threatening Charles from the Grand Vizier's side was usually counterbalanced by the Sultan's benevolence.
 But in the course of 1712 the danger became greater than before when the Tartar khan Devlet II Giray, who had hitherto been Charles's friend, switched to the side of his enemies.

 The event itself took place at the village of Varnitsa on the eastern bank of the Dniester, about 4 kilometres north of the town of Bender, where the king had moved with his entourage in July 1711.
 There the king had a one-storey stone building built for him with unusually thick walls.
 Around the "king's house", five or six buildings were gradually erected for officials and barracks for a battalion of 500 men.
 This complex of buildings was commonly called the "camp".